fjames86/frpc/README.md

 items (host result), where host is where the response came from and result is the result of decoding the message that was received.

+Note: not all implementations support UDP broadcast.
+Check with usocket to find out whether your implementation is supported.

 ## 3. RPC Server

 An RPC server runs from within a single thread and listens on a set of TCP and UDP ports.